ypavankumar984/SeaChlor-Predictor/README.md

 # 🌊 SeaChlor-Predictor

-**Predicting Sea Surface Temperature (SST) and Chlorophyll-a concentrations using NASA's satellite data.**
+**Predicting Sea Surface Temperature (SST) and Chlorophyll-a concentrations using satellite remote sensing data.**
-This project leverages data from the [NASA Earthdata](https://earthdata.nasa.gov/) platform, processed with SeaDAS, and analyzed using Python.
+This project uses data sourced from the [Earthdata portal](https://earthdata.nasa.gov/) and processed using SeaDAS and Python-based analysis.

 ---

 ## 📌 Project Objective

-- Analyze historical patterns in **Sea Surface Temperature (SST)** and **Chlorophyll-a** using remote sensing.
+- Analyze historical patterns in **Sea Surface Temperature (SST)** and **Chlorophyll-a** from selected years: **2004**, **2013**, and **2023**.
-- Use satellite data from selected years: **2004**, **2013**, and **2023**.
+- Use remote sensing data to study marine environmental conditions.
-- Build a basic machine learning model for future environmental monitoring.
+- Build basic predictive models to support environmental monitoring and forecasting.

 ---

 ## 🛰️ Data Source

-**🔗 NASA Earthdata Portal**
+**🔗 Earthdata Portal**
-All datasets used in this project were downloaded from:
+All datasets were downloaded from:

 👉 https://earthdata.nasa.gov/

-You must create a free **Earthdata Login** to download datasets from MODIS, VIIRS, and OceanColor archives.
+To download satellite products, you must register for a free **Earthdata Login** account.

 ---